Need an auto title or legal form notarized? Columbiana Public Library offers free notary public service.

 The Library limits the number and length of documents able to be notarized at one time to 3 documents of no more than 10 pages each.

 The Library notarizes a variety of documents free of charge.
-Examples of these documents are: vehicles titles and other simple documents.
+Examples of these documents are: vehicles titles, certifications of payment, property sale agreements, mineral rights, applications for certification, and other simple documents.

 However, some requests require specialized knowledge or expertise beyond our capabilities.
 The following are examples of documents that the Library will not notarize: